SoftwareAG/c8y-docs/content/device-tutorials/tinkerforge.md

 Where:

-&lt;device name&gt; - the name of the device(for example socket1, lamp1, and so on)
+&lt;device name&gt; - the name of the device (socket1, lamp1, and so on)
 &lt;house code&gt; - 5-bit integer (0 to 31)
 &lt;receiver code&gt; - 5-bit integer (0 to 31)